wesleybowman/latexWordCount/README.md

 latexWordCount
 ==============

 Count the words in a .tex file.
-The program will ask for the name of the file, which should be given without the .tex extension (this will ONLY work with .tex files)
+The program will ask for the name of the file, which should be given without the .tex extension (this will ONLY work with .tex files).
+Spacing in names is allowed.

 Windows
 ==============